da-nrw/DNSCore/ContentBroker/src/main/markdown/processing_stages.md

 #### WorkArea

 The WorkArea is the place where the ContentBroker unpacks the typical OAIS model packages (AIP,SIP) in order to manipulate the contents of the objects.
+More so, it is the only place on a node where contents of objects can be seen and manipulated, since AIPs and SIPs always relate to data packed in container formats.

 The WorkArea is subdivided into two further sections, the WorkSection where processing on the contents of packages is done, and the DipsSections, which is used to exchange between regular nodes of the system and the node of the system hosting the presentation repository.
 Each of the subssections will be discussed in the following paragraphs.